heythisispaul/low-form/README.md

 # low-form
-An experiment to create the lowest-impact React form API.
+An experiment to create the lowest impact React form API.

-This library was created as the result of one question: What would a form with the least code overhead look like?
+This library was created to be the answer to one question: What would a form with the least code overhead look like?
 What would a component that made HMTL forms that "just work" have to do?
 What's the simplest React/form API that could exist while still being sort of useful?

 `low-form` is the result if playing with this idea.
 It is a React component which can be wrapped around form elements in order to create a working, [uncontrolled](https://reactjs.org/docs/uncontrolled-components.html) form with some simple but (hopefully) useful features: